cattysann/NumericalProject/README.md

 npm install

 second
-And cd in to directory server
+cd in to directory server
 npm install